Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Introduction

-\item [\textup{(b)}] the proved inequalities involve the Hausdorff content, which is just a outer measure rather than a measure; \item [\textup{(c)}] the Choquet integral under consideration is not linear, which is a significant and fundamental property in classical Lebesgue integrals setting; \item [\textup{(d)}] the points in the self-similar fractal set $K$ cannot be translated, scaled, or rotated and lacking the concept of derivatives. \end{enumerate} Thus, to prove these desired results, we combine the methods and techniques coming both from harmonic analysis and fractal geometry.
+We shall briefly sketch the main difficulties in this paper: \begin{enumerate}[(1)] \item [\textup{(a)}] dyadic decomposition technique, the most fundamental tool for proving the classical maximal inequalities in Euclidean spaces, cannot be applied to p.c.f. self-similar fractals. \item [\textup{(b)}] these quantitative inequalities are built under the Hausdorff content setting, which provides a finer measurement of set size compared to the Lebesgue measure and is just a outer measure rather than a measure; moreover, it coincides with Lebesgue measure as a special case. \item [\textup{(c)}] the Choquet integral under consideration is not linear, and it is well known that the linearity of integrals plays a significant and fundamental role, as demonstrated in the proof of the classical Hardy--Littlewood maximal inequalities. \end{enumerate} Thus, to prove these desired results, we combine the methods and techniques coming both from harmonic analysis and fractal geometry.
 For example, to prove the main results, we combined the idea of dyadic decomposition in harmonic analysis with the basic construction cubes in fractal geometry to overcome the above difficulty (a) and, by proving crucial Lemma \ref{zfg}, we tackle the difficulty (c) of lacking linearity.
 This paper may shed some light on developing harmonic analysis on fractal set, since Hardy--Littlewood maximal operator is one of the most fundamental operators in harmonic analysis.

 To state the main results, we need to introduce some notions.
 For $1\le i\le m,$ let $S_i:\R^d\to \R^d$ be contractive similitudes,